-If the following regulation is violated, the bridge must be disqualified.
+If either of the following regulations is violated, the bridge must be disqualified.

-1. A bridge member may not weigh more than 40 pounds.
+- 1. A bridge member may not weigh more than 40 pounds.
 See section VIII.B (p.
-9) for definition of "bridge member."
+9) for definition of "bridge member." - 2.
+A temporary pier, if used, must not weigh more than 40 pounds.
+See section IX.D (p.
+11) for definition of "temporary pier."